Previous Page Cover Page Food Products List Fish List Next Page

 Source:

 May be of animal origin.
-Used as an emulsifier in oleomargarines, shortenings, and
+Used as

-other food products including noodles.
-(Possibly
+including noodles.

 UNCLEAN depending upon the animal)